maxlebedev/maleficer/README.md

     - Terrain tiles.
 Grass that blocks LOS, water that ...?
     - Max HP as a resource (not for normal spells)
     - Caves are sort of barren. and hard to traverse without blink
+    - Cryomancer with lengthier stuns
+        * 3 turn stun, and a 1-speed icicle projectile
 ### Enemies
     - Spawners
     - "Commander" Enemies that effect their faction